uber-archive/hyperbahn/README.md

  - `git clone git@github.com:uber/hyperbahn`
  - `cd hyperbahn`
- - `npm install`
- - `npm install tcurl --global`
  - `./hyperbahn-dev.sh`

 This will spawn a 3 window tmux session with a two-node hyperbahn cluster running.
-The third window runs the health checks of both nodes to double check that the hyperbahn cluster is healthy.
+It will also run `npm install` if necessary and install tcurl globally if possible and fallback to local installation if the npm global folder is not writeable.
+The third window runs the health checks of both nodes using tcurl to double check that the hyperbahn cluster is healthy.

 To exit run `tmux kill-session -t hyperbahn` in a seperate shell.